 Montoya climbs back into an Indy car at Sebring

-Juan Pablo Montoya turned his first laps in an Indy car in 13 years during his first test with new team Penske Racing on Monday.
+Juan Pablo Montoya turned his first laps in an Indy car in 13 years Monday during his first test with new team Penske Racing.

 The test at Sebring International Raceway was Montoya’s first opportunity to get in his new car.
 He last drove in IndyCar in 2000, the year he won the Indianapolis 500 driving for Chip Ganassi.

-After spending six seasons in Formula One, Montoya spent seven seasons in NASCAR driving for Ganassi.
-But he signed with rival Roger Penske in September to return to IndyCar when Ganassi decided not to bring the Colombian back for the 2014 season.
+Montoya spent seven seasons in NASCAR driving for Ganassi, but signed with rival Roger Penske in September to return to IndyCar when Ganassi decided not to bring the Colombian back for the 2014 season.

 “I still don’t believe it that I’m here, to be honest with you,” Montoya said.
 “I look at the car and everything, my name on the car.
 It’s really exciting.
 It’s nice because there’s been excitement (from) everybody that I’m coming back to open wheel.”